Can You Take Viagra or Cialis with TRT?

 These conditions are common risk factors that restrict blood flow to the penis, making it more challenging to get erect.
 If you suffer from any of these, it's certainly worth taking our free assessment to see if TRT could help.

 Guys with lower testosterone tend to gain weight, lose muscle definition, and suffer from a lack of energy and libido.
-As a result, it can put a severe dent in a man's sexual confidence and desire to have sex.
+As a result, it can severely dent a man's sexual confidence and desire to have sex.
 Erectile function is also affected by your mental state, which can have devastating effects on your ability to become aroused.

 Erectile Dysfunction Could Indicate Cardiovascular Problems.